 What to Look for in a Diamond to Get a Great Sparkle?

-We always recommend our readers to educate themselves with diamonds characteristics before going to any local diamonds store, and even on online vendors like James Allen.
+P.S.
+We always recommend our readers to educate themselves on diamond characteristics before starting their diamond shopping journey and going to any local diamond store (or even on online vendors like James Allen for that matter)

-To start, you need to know which is the most important factor in a diamond, which is the Cut!
-We’ve covered that in-depth in a separate article, feel free to check it for further explanation.
+To start, you need to know that the most important factor in a diamond is the Cut!
+We’ve covered this in-depth in a separate article, feel free to check it for further explanation.

-Once you get “at least” a very good cut, you jump to other Cs, start by Color, then Clarity, and lastly let your budget control the highest Carat you can get.
+Once you secure an ideal cut, you can jump to other Cs, start by Color, then Clarity, and lastly let your budget control the highest Carat you can get.

-To make sure you’re spending your money on what matters, we recommend getting no more than H Color.
+To ensure that you’re spending your money on what matters, we recommend getting not higher than H or G Color.

-If you want a unique, very special and luxurious diamond, we recommend you to read our expert review for Whiteflash, we’ve covered in details where Whiteflash stands in terms of diamonds industry, and when it’s better to get yours from their store than other ones.
+However, if you’re searching for a very special and luxurious diamond, we recommend you to read our expert review for Whiteflash.
+We’ve covered in detail where Whiteflash stands in the diamond industry and when is the best time to get your gems from their store over someone else.

 Being a smart shopper is what we are concerned about.
-Spend more time in understanding and reading about all the characteristics of diamonds will lead you to the best options which will result in buying the best diamond.
+Spending more time understanding and reading up on all the characteristics of diamonds will lead you to the best decision in buying the best diamond.

 Conclusion on Triple Excellent Diamonds: Buy or Don’t?

-Look for all other factors, try to see the diamond magnified, or if in a physical store, see the diamond light reflection under different lights to see how it sparkles.
+The answer is relative; depends on other factors!
+Yes, if a diamond has Excellent grades and other important factors; try to see the diamond magnified, or if in a physical store, see the diamond light reflection under different lights to see how it sparkles.

-Spend your money on what matters, if the seller was trying to convince you to get the diamond because it’s Triple Excellent, that shouldn’t be a good sign.
+Remember, always spend your money on what matters, if the seller is trying to convince you to get the diamond just because it’s Triple Excellent, that shouldn’t be a good sign.

-We always recommend getting your diamond online for a lot of reasons, our favorite store is James Allen: Large inventory, magnified 360 degrees images, great reputation, excellent customer service, and other reasons.
+We always recommend getting your diamond online for a lot of reasons, our favorite store is James Allen, and some of the main reasons we recommend it are its large inventory, magnified 360 degrees images, a great reputation, and excellent customer service.